 It appears connected to almost every known chronic disease — from heart disease to cancer, diabetes to obesity, autism to dementia, and even depression.
 Other inflammatory diseases such as allergies, asthma, arthritis, and autoimmune disease are increasing at dramatic rates.
 As physicians we are trained to shut off inflammation with aspirin, anti-inflammatory medication such as Advil or Motrin, steroids, and increasingly more powerful immune suppressing medication with serious side effects.

-Autoimmune Diseases Brew In Your Body FOR YEARS Before Diagnosis.
+This defect is "dominant," meaning that anyone who inherits it from a parent with Huntington's will eventually develop the disease.
+The defective gene codes the blueprint for a protein called huntingtin.
 Implications for Children When Mothers Have Autoimmune Disease.
 By: Terri Forehand, RN in Kids + Life04.09.12l1 Comment A variety of autoimmune disorders occur in women during childbearing years either before, during, or after pregnancy.

 We are all aware that excess weight is a risk factor for cardiovascular disease and diabetes, and currently the links between overweight and cancer are beginning to become more widely known.
 But did you know that carrying excess weight can also prevent your immune system from working properly?
 Obesity is known to be associated with a state of chronic systemic inflammation.
 Fat is an endocrine organ, secreting many factors that immune cells respond to – excess fat is thought to stimulate white blood cells (WBC) that produce inflammatory molecules as a part of the normal immune response upon injury or infection.
 Fat cells may also produce these inflammatory molecules.
 The current study evaluated immune cell number and activation in response to a significant amount of weight loss (average 13.5% of body weight) in type 2 diabetics and prediabetics over a 24-week period.

-References: 1.
-2. 3.
-4. Wilson disease: MedlinePlus Medical Encyclopedia.
+Wilson disease: MedlinePlus Medical Encyclopedia.
 The goal of treatment is to reduce the amount of copper in the tissues.